zzjrabbit/marlin/README.md

 - `swim build`, which recompiles the entire Spade compiler from source
 - `verilator`, which compiles and links C++ code

-Marlin automatically running them with all the right flags and arguments
+Marlin automatically runs them with all the right flags and arguments
 --- and it caches and only invokes them when needed.

 ## 🌎 Related